 - You will have to modify recipes if you’re using the Max setting.

 Although it’s billed as the top of the line Instant Pot model, I’ve heard mixed reviews about this Instant Pot.
 Some people love it but others have had issues including the Sous Vide function not working properly.
 The Instant Pot Max may not be 100% safe for canning because the USDA has very specific rules about it.
-If you can buy it at a good discount, it might be a worthwhile purchase but otherwise I would go for the Duo Evo Plus.
+If you can buy it at a good discount, it might be a worthwhile purchase but otherwise I would go for the Pro Plus which has the best of Max, Pro and Wifi models.

 Which Instant Pot Should you Buy?